 Chemical reagents

 In the present study, all the chemicals were purchased from HI- MEDIA Pvt.
 Ltd., Bombay.
-Ue chemicals used were of analytical grade.
+These chemicals used were of analytical grade.

 Collection and identification of plant materials

 Samples of Cyperus rotundus and Typha latiafolia reeds plants were collected from Lugari, western Kenya.
 Plants samples were packed in samples bags, labeled and transported to Botany laboratory at university of Kabianga for scientific classification and later were transferred to chemistry laboratory for preparations, extractions and analysis were carried out.
 Samples were dried at room temperature, ground into a fine powder using laboratory grinding mill.
-Ue fine powder was packed and stored in a cool and dry place for future use in phytochemical research.
+The fine powder was packed and stored in a cool and dry place for future use in phytochemical research.

 Extract preparation

-Ue extraction of each sample was prepared by mixing with solvent of`1:10 (plant sample: solvent).
-Ue extraction was done successively using ethyl acetate where each plant sample were soaked in 200 mL solvent in conical flask for 3 days.
-Ue extracts were filtered using Whatman No 1 filter papers and solvent removed through evaporation under reduced pressure kept at 45°C using a rotatory evaporator.
-Ue extracts were kept in stoppered sample vials at 4°C until they were used.
+The extraction of each sample was prepared by mixing with solvent of`1:10 (plant sample: solvent).
+The extraction was done successively using ethyl acetate where each plant sample were soaked in 200 mL solvent in conical flask for 3 days.
+The extracts were filtered using Whatman No 1 filter papers and solvent removed through evaporation under reduced pressure kept at 45°C using a rotatory evaporator.
+The extracts were kept in stoppered sample vials at 4°C until they were used.

 Preliminary qualitative phytochemical screening

 Phytochemical tests were conducted on the extracts of Cyperus papyrus and Typha latifolia using standard methods as reported elsewhere [7-10].
-By this analysis, the presence of several phytochemical like alkaloids, flavonoids, tannins, saponins, steroids and glycosides were tested.
+By this analysis, the presence of several phytochemical-like alkaloids, flavonoids, tannins, saponins, steroids and glycosides were tested.

-Alkaloids: 2 mL of ethyl acetate extracts of each samples were dissolved in 2 mL of hydrochloric acid and 2 mL of potassium iodide was added, red brown color formed indicated presence of alkaloid.
+Alkaloids: 2 mL of ethyl acetate extracts of each sample were dissolved in 2 mL of hydrochloric acid and 2 mL of potassium iodide was added, red brown color formed indicated presence of alkaloid.

-Flavonoid: About 2 mL of ethyl acetate extracts of each samples were dissolved in 2 ml sodium hydroxide and few drops of hydrochloric acid were added, colorless precipitate formed indicated presence of Flavonoid.
+Flavonoid: About 2 mL of ethyl acetate extracts of each sample were dissolved in 2 ml sodium hydroxide and few drops of hydrochloric acid were added, colorless precipitate formed indicated presence of Flavonoid.

 Glycoside: About 2 mL of each ethyl acetate extract of samples were dissolved in 1 mL glacial acetic acid and few drops of concentrated sulphuric acid were added, a brown ring formed indicated presence of glycoside.

-Steroids: About 2 ml chloroform was added to the 2 mL of ethyl acetate extracts of each samples, then followed few drops of H2SO4 were added to form a lower layer.
+Steroids: About 2 ml chloroform was added to the 2 mL of ethyl acetate extracts of each sample, then followed few drops of H2SO4 were added to form a lower layer.
 A reddish-brown color at interface indicated presence of steroidal ring.

 Saponin: About 2 mL of the ethyl acetate extracts of each of the samples were dissolved to the 2 mL of distilled water and then shaken for 10 minutes, foam formed indicated presence of saponin.